photoprism/photoprism-docs/docs/contact.md

 #### Technical Support ####

-In exchange for their continued support, [sponsors](funding.md) are also welcome to request direct technical [support via email](mailto:sponsors@photoprism.app).
+In exchange for their continued support, [sponsors](funding.md) and customers are welcome to request direct technical [support via email](mailto:sponsors@photoprism.app).

 #### File Samples ####